-- Another difference which is an advantage of a prime focus dish is that the satellite elevation can be read directly off the dish with an inclinometer.
+- Another difference which is and advantage of a prime focus dish is that the satellite elevation can be read directly off the dish with an inclinometer.

 - There is nothing like a perforated offset dish like in the case of Prime focus mesh reflectors.

-- Offset dishes have an advantage of being cheaper, lighter and can be installed almost anywhere.
+- Offset dishes have the advantage of being cheaper, lighter, and can be installed almost anywhere.

 - A prime focus dish is used to receive C band signals and is usually big in size.

 - The smallest size C band/prime focus dish is around 1.2 meters(120cm) wide while an offset can be as small as 40cm.

 - The LNB on a prime focus dish does slightly block the incoming signal from the satellite.

 - Prime focus dish can either be polar mount or ground mount.
 You can’t mount it on a wall.
 An offset can be mounted on a pole and on a wall.